 The males are generally bigger and heavier than their female counterparts.
 A full-grown male can be two inches taller and 10 pounds heavier than a female as it’s common for a male to be 24 inches tall and around 65 pounds in weight.

 Related Read: 15 Shepherd Dog Breeds (with Pictures)

 If you’re looking for an active, loyal, intelligent, and protective dog, the wiry-coated Belgian Shepherd may be the ideal pet for you.
 This dog will be happiest living in a home with a large fenced yard.
 It’s a dog with loads of energy which means you’ll need to provide it with plenty of exercise opportunities.
 This is a friendly breed that loves watching over its family and it will never refuse to join you on adventures.

 When well-socialized, the Belgian Shepherd Laekenois is good around children, and especially if they’re raised with them.
 Just remember that this is a herding dog that may try to herd children when playing with them.
 This dog can be aggressive toward other animals that aren’t a part of the family.
 To get your Belgian Shepherd used to being around other animals, start early and use lots of positive reinforcement.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Caring for the Belgian Laekenois
+- 3 Little-Known Facts About the Belgian Shepherd Laekenois